Do you need a buddy?

 How far in advance do you recommend booking our dives?

-We recommend booking weekends about a month in advance and weekdays a few weeks in advance.
 That being said, there are occasionally last minute cancellations so there is a possibility that you can book last minute.
 For larger parties, it is recommended to book earlier.

 What is the cancelation policy?